swaranga/dloom/README.md

 [DRY RUN]: Would link: /home/user_name/.config/waybar/style.css -> /home/user_name/dotfiles/waybar/.config/waybar/style.css
 ```

-This will show you what files would be linked or unlinked without actually performing the operation.
+This will show what files would be linked or unlinked without actually performing the operation.

 ## Configuration (Optional)

 `dloom` can be customized using a configuration file to override default settings.
-This allows you to specify different source and target directories, enable verbose output, force overwriting existing files, and set up conditional linking based on various criteria.
+This allows users to specify different source and target directories, enable verbose output, force overwriting existing files, and set up conditional linking based on various criteria.
 Some example use cases include:
-- If you have different `waybar` config files for `sway` and `hyprland`, you can use `dloom` to link the correct one based on the presence of the executable (`hyprland` or `sway`).
+- If you have different `waybar` config files for `sway` and `hyprland`, you can use `dloom` to link the correct one based on the presence of the executable (`hyprland` or `sway`) on the machine.
 - If you have different dotfiles for different operating systems, you can use `dloom` to link the correct one based on the OS.
 For instance, a different `~/.zshrc` for macOS and Linux.
-  - For this case, you can have a `.zshrc_linux` and a `~/.zshrc.mac` file in your dotfiles repository.
-Then, you can use `dloom` to link the correct one based on the OS.
+  - For example, you can have a `.zshrc_linux` and a `~/.zshrc_mac` file in your dotfiles repository.
+Then, you can use `dloom` to link to the correct one based on the OS.
 The symlink can be configured to be the standard `~/.zshrc` file, but the actual file in the dotfiles repository is the operating system specific one.
-This way, you can have different configurations for different operating systems without needing to maintain separate branches or repositories.
+This way, you can have different configuration files for different operating systems without needing to maintain separate branches or repositories.

 Configuration is done via a YAML file, which allows hierarchical overrides from global, package-specific to individual file-specific settings.
-By default, `dloom` looks for a config.yaml file in the following directories in order of precedence:
+By default, `dloom` looks for a `config.yaml` file in the following directories in order of precedence:
-1. `./dloom/config.yaml` (in current directory)
+1. `./dloom/config.yaml` (in current working directory)
 2. `~/.config/dloom/config.yaml` (in user config directory)

-You can also specify a custom location with the `-c path/to/config.yaml` option.
+You can also specify a custom config file location with the `-c path/to/config.yaml` option.
 For easiest configuration, create a `dloom/config.yaml` file in the root of your dotfiles repository.
+You can also use `dloom` itself to link to this file in your repository from `~/.config/dloom/config.yaml` so that you can run `dloom` from anywhere.

 ### Basic Configuration